gotmax23/go-vendor-tools-mirror/doc/scenarios.md

 go2rpm was used to generate the original specfile using vendored dependencies.
 `go-vendor-tools.toml` is the configuration file for `go_vendor_archive`.

-!!!tip
+!!! tip

     Consider [re-generating a new specfile with `go2rpm`](#generate-go2rpm) instead of updating an existing one to pick up go2rpm template improvements.

 1. In the project directory containing `foo.spec` and `go-vendor-tools.toml`,
     update the Version to 1.10.1 in the spec file.

-2. Retrieve the new v1.10.1 source archive from upstream.
+1. Retrieve the new v1.10.1 source archive from upstream.

-    ``` bash
+    ```bash
     spectool -g foo.spec
     ```

-3. Generate the vendor archive from the v1.10.1 source archive.
+1. Generate the vendor archive from the v1.10.1 source archive.

-    ``` bash
+    ```bash
     go_vendor_archive create --config go-vendor-tools.toml foo.spec
     ```

-4. Upload new sources and continue with your normal package update workflow.
+1. Upload new sources and continue with your normal package update workflow.